wanforge/quotes/README.md

 - 🌰 He who hath many friends hath none.

 ## I
+- 🌝 It is impossible to love and to be wise.
 - 🍄 It is fatal to enter any war without the will to win it.
 - 📝 If you are bitter, you are like a dry leaf that you can just squash, and you can get blown away by the wind.
 There is much more wisdom in forgiveness.
 - 🔭 If we did the things we are capable of, we would astound ourselves.